 NOTE Private collection agencies may keep a percentage of the income as a collection fee.
 Count the entire gross amount.
-Do not deduct the amount that is kept by the collection agency res Division of the Department of Economic Security esponsible for getting support orders in place and enforcing those orders. ----- --
+Do not deduct the amount that is kept by the collection agency

 Term Definition Also known as back payments.
 These are late payments for child support that was not paid in the month that it was owed.